Corporate Immigration Solutions

 The Acacia service doesn't end there.
 On top of our industry leading Immigration News services, keeping your organization abreast of Immigration Law changes which may affect your employees' status for temporary or permanent residence, we also work tirelessly to educate your Human Resources personal through our Corporate Press Release program.

 Your organization can expect to receive information that ensures all parts of your business is aligned for immigration processing, including;

-- Advice on business processes required by DIAC
+- Advice on business processes required by the Department of Immigration

 - Record keeping activities and ancillary services

 - Support services for sponsored employees "The Acacia Survival Kit"

 Our Services Agreement will spell out the level of active service you can expect from Acacia.
 Ask for a business proposal from us to find out more.

 Following the approval of an internal transfer to our Australian office, Acacia made sure that my visa application was processed within several weeks.
 The team was very helpful with any questions I had and contacted me on a regular basis regarding visa-related updates, even happy to help several months after my visa had been approved and issued.